lraya7/HW2-L.Raya/README.md

 **_Extra Credit:_**	Do additional relevant pages to your site that contain unique elements.

+Like out first assignment you will run node server317.js to start the webserver which will again be at localhost:3000.

 Submission:  All the files should be organized and submitted to github from the assigned repository.
 A PDF writeup (use template) that includes a description of what you did, the logic and design of what you did, problems encountered and how you overcame them and screen shots of your pages (use a full page for each screen shot).
 The PDF must be included in your repository AND also submitted to Canvas.